-Dr. Hoyt has received a number of grants, fellowships, and awards for both her teaching and research.
-She maintains an active experimental research program that involves mentoring many undergraduate students in both joint and independent research projects.
-She works closely with teams of student researchers and was honored in 2007 as a nominee for the Outstanding Mentor Award for the Undergraduate Research Committee.
-During the 2011-12 academic year, she is serving as WGSS program director.
+Dr. Hoyt has received a number of grants and awards for both her teaching and research.
+She maintains an active experimental research program that involves mentoring undergraduate students in both joint and independent research projects.

-Dr. Hoyt has co-authored several papers with her undergraduate students.
-Her research appears in journals such as Psychological Inquiry, Journal of Experimental and Social Psychology, Group Processes & Intergroup Relations, Group Dynamics, Small Group Research and Leadership Quarterly.
-She is a co-editor of the book Leadership at the Crossroads: Leadership and Psychology.
+Dr. Hoyt’s research appears in journals such as Psychological Science, Journal of Experimental and Social Psychology, Personality and Social Psychology Bulletin, Group Processes & Intergroup Relations, and The Leadership Quarterly.
+She has published nearly 50 journal articles and book chapters and she has co-edited two books.

 Hoyt, C. L., Burnette, J., & Innella, A. (2012).
 I can do that: The impact of implicit theories on leadership role model effectiveness.
 Personality and Social Psychology Bulletin, 38, 257-268.